|

 The quality of each of theese programs is

 superior compared to the analog transmission.
+Digital systems can be used for

 standard (better than analogue) or High Definition TV by appropriate allocation

+of bit rate capacity.
 Resistance to the interferences of the

 digital signal is superior - image and sound without any interferences.